 City Drug Store offers non-sterile compounding services on an individual, prescription-only basis.
 Each compound is prepared upon receiving the prescription within a reasonable time frame and at competitive prices.
-We can also bill commercial insurance plans for compounding ingredients if they are covered by the patient's plan.
 We can prepare prescriptions in the following dosage forms:

 - Topical Creams, Ointments, & Gels

 For more information or questions about our compounding services, please visit the pharmacy, send us an email, or call us at (207) 764-4424.

 Pharmacy compounding is the art and science of preparing customized medications for patients.
 Compounding is one of the most fundamental aspects of pharmacy practice.
 It dates back to earliest roots of the pharmacy profession and continues to evolve with advances in medical technology.
 During their six years of education, pharmacists undergo extensive training in the art of pharmacy compounding.
 In fact, pharmacists are the only healthcare professionals with the experience and knowledge of drugs and their chemical properties to be able to safely and effectively compound medications for patients.